dscnsec/Coding-Arts/IDEA.md

 # DSA Magic

 Welcome to the official repository of DSA Magic, which is one of the projects participating in the Winter of Code 2021.
-You have to make a proposal for atleast 2 of the below given Problem Statements.
+You have to make a proposal for atleast two of the below given Problem Statements.

 ## Problem Statements: